-- GED1 People can get their high school diploma in a variety of ways, such as graduation from high school or by getting a GED or other equivalent.
-How did (you/name) get (your/his/her) high school diploma?
+GED1 People can get their high school diploma in a variety of ways, such as graduation from high school or by getting a GED or other equivalent.
+How did (name/you) get (your/his/her) high school diploma?

-- <1> Graduation or from high school

-- <2> GED or other equivalent
+- <1> Graduation from high school - <2> GED or other equivalent